Sign Up for Newsletter Updates

 From this background did the stems of A Pattern of Shadow and Light grow.

-While walking the path that would ultimately lead me toward creating this series, I performed in countless musicals and plays, worked as a studio production assistant in an LA recording studio, sold advertising for a chain of nightclubs, and jewelry door to door; I worked at Big 5 consulting firms, was an event planner, and finally landed as a Marketing Director and yoga instructor, which have so far proven to be the best professional fit for my talents.
-Along the way, I got married to the love of my life, adopted two cats, had twin daughters (who have only in recent years grown larger than the cats), and moved my family from the whiplash rush of metropolitan Atlanta to the quiet Oregon countryside, which will ever seem the wild (cold and intolerably drizzly) frontier to my warmth-seeking Southern roots.
+While walking the path that would ultimately lead me toward creating this series, I performed in countless musicals and plays, worked as a studio production assistant in an LA recording studio, sold advertising for a chain of nightclubs, and jewelry door to door; I worked at Big 5 consulting firms, was an event planner, and spent a decade as a Marketing Director and yoga instructor, before embarking upon my dream journey of writing full time.
+Along the way, I got married to the love of my life, adopted four cats, had twin daughters (who have only in recent years grown larger than the cats), and moved my family from the whiplash rush of metropolitan Atlanta to the quiet Oregon countryside, which will ever seem the wild (cold and drizzly) frontier to my warmth-seeking Southern roots.

 Ultimately what I have attempted to do in these books is to introduce you to characters in whose future you become truly invested, characters you want to spent time with — characters who inspire you, motivate you, perhaps even shock you, but whose acquaintance leaves you changed in some way.
 In order to give my characters a rich background in which to play the First Lord’s game, I’ve woven a tapestry of mystery and adventure that I hope will keep even the most detail-oriented reader intrigued.
 I’ve put some of the wisdom I’ve had the benefit of gaining from others into the story as well, hoping that you may find some concept agreeable and make room for it to root in the gardens of your own lives.